Henry Arkwright (cricketer, born 1811)

 Henry Arkwright (26 March 1811 – 13 January 1889) was an English cricketer with amateur status.
-He was associated with Cambridge University and made his first-class debut in 1829.
+He was associated with Cambridge University and made his debut in 1829.

 He was born at Willersley Castle in Derbyshire and educated at Eton College and Trinity College, Cambridge.
 He became a Church of England vicar and was the vicar of Bodenham in Herefordshire, from 1842 until 1888, shortly before his death at Bodenham.